 - Individual asset not exceeding Rs.
-5,000 have been fully depreciated in the year of purchase. - Leasehold land is in the nature of perpetual lease without any limited useful life is not amortised.
+5,000 have been fully depreciated in the year of purchase. - Leasehold improvements are depreciated over the lease term.

 The residual values, useful lives and methods of depreciation of property, plant and equipment are reviewed at each financial year end and adjusted prospectively, if appropriate.
 In particular, the Company considers the impact of health, safety and environmental legislation in its assessment of expected useful lives and estimated residual values.